injflea727/grove/README.md

 ## API Reference

-### The Data Storage System
+### The Data Recorder

-The **data storage system** holds *entries*, which may be documents, programs, or any other data.
-An entry has a *name*, which must be unique among all entries in the system.
+The **Data Recorder** holds *records*, which may be documents, programs, or any other data.
+An record has a *name*, which must be unique among all records in the system.
 It also has *content*.

-Data written to the data storage system will persist across restarts of the computer.
+Data written to the recorder will persist across restarts of the computer.

-Most of the time, the programs you use will interact with the data storage system on your behalf.
-However, you can also write to data storage directly by clicking the small button on the right side of the computer's case.
+Most of the time, the programs you use will interact with the data recorder on your behalf.
+However, you can also write records directly by clicking the small button on the right side of the computer's case.
 This is the only way to install an operating system on a Grove computer that doesn't yet have